AyushmanGHub/Fiedlers-Spectral-Graph-Partitioning-Paper/README.md

 | `latex_resources/`         | LaTeX source files used to generate the main paper             |

 > 🔍 *Explore the notebooks, paper, and implementation files to understand, test, and extend the concepts presented.*

----

-## 🚀 Applications

-Spectral graph partitioning has wide-ranging applications including:

----

-## 📜 License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, share, or build upon the work — credits are appreciated.

----

-## 🤝 Let’s Connect!

-😊 I'm always open to **collaborations, technical discussions, and project contributions** related to graph theory, machine learning, and data science.

-If you're interested in:

-* Sharing ideas,
-* Working together on similar projects,
-* Or just chatting about spectral methods and their impact —

-**Let’s connect and grow together 🚀**

----

-Would you like a `LICENSE` file or `.gitignore` template included as well to complete your repo setup?

 ## 🤝 Let’s Connect!